PRO-2684/gadgets/GM_config/README.md

 This feature is often used to update your script dynamically when config is modified.
 In this lib, auto-updating menu is implemented by this feature.

+### Programmatic folder navigation

+You can call `config.up()` and `config.down(name)` to navigate up and down the folder hierarchy, and `config.currentPath` to check the current path.
+To be specific:

+- `config.up()`: Go up one level.
+If already at the top level, simply re-register.
+Returns a `string` indicating the parent folder, or `null` if already at the root.
+- `config.down(name)`: Go down to the folder specified by `name`.
+If `name` is not a folder, do nothing.
+Returns `true` if successfully navigated, `false` otherwise.
+- `config.currentPath`: A list of `string`, each representing a folder, in the order from the root to the current folder.
+Note that this property is read-only.

 ### Sum up: the process of modifying config

 1. User clicks the menu command